RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_2.rst

 Reporting and Charting
 ----------------------

-We released our reporting engine as a standalone package (so can use it without being tied down to any of this)

-Django slick reporting

-We will talk generally here but for more detailed information, please head to Django Slick Reporting docs
+Before we begin, charts and reporting get more fun and interesting the more data available.
+So below is a `custom management command <https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/>`_ code that you can use to generate data for the whole current year.
+This will definitely enhance our experience with this section.
+Also you can use it to benchmarking Ra Performance.

 Generating test data
 ~~~~~~~~~~~~~~~~~~~~

-Before we begin, charts and reporting get more fun and interesting the more data available.
-So below, a `custom management command <https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/>`_ code that you can use to generate data for the whole current year.
-This will definitely enhance your experience with this next section.
-Also we will be using it for benchmarking Ra Performance.

-Create and add below code to 'sales/management/commands/generate_data.py'
+Create and add below code to 'sample_erp/management/commands/generate_data.py'

 .. code-block:: python